 What Happens If My Car Gets Hit By Somebody Who Doesn’t Have Insurance?

 In Nova Scotia, all licensed vehicle owners are required by law to have auto insurance coverage for Liability Coverage, Direct Compensation, Uninsured and Unidentified Automobile Coverage, and Accident Benefits Coverage.
 But unfortunately, not everyone plays by the rules.
+In 2023, approximately 5% of drivers in Nova Scotia were uninsured according to the Insurance Bureau of Canada.
 Accidents happen, and sometimes you may be involved in a collision with an uninsured driver.

 What Is An Uninsured Driver?